Essenceia/BFloat16/README.md

 Given the validation was far enough along and some users may need NaN and $\infty$ support I decided finish testing and keep them, then package this as the `v1.0` release.

+## Future plans

+These modules are currently being integrated as part of a larger ASIC targeting the IHP 130nm and the design might be re-visited depending on the area and timing constraints.

+Although for now the need for modifications isn't confirmed, if there was a change needed, it would most likely be to improve timing through the adder far path.
+As such, it is quite possible that a `v4.0` might include a leading zero anticipation logic.

 ## References

 - IEEE-754, IEEE Standard for Floating-Point Arithmetic
-- Handbook of Floating-Point Arithmetic - Jean-Michel Muller • Nicolas Brunie, Florent de Dinechin, Claude-Pierre Jeannerod, Mioara Joldes, Vincent Lefèvre, Guillaume Melquiond, Nathalie Revol, Serge Torres
+- Handbook of Floating-Point Arithmetic - Jean-Michel Muller, Nicolas Brunie, Florent de Dinechin, Claude-Pierre Jeannerod, Mioara Joldes, Vincent Lefèvre, Guillaume Melquiond, Nathalie Revol, Serge Torres

 ## License